 - Staying Hydrated – Staying hydrated is always a major key when it comes to staying healthy.
 Although, water weight can account for a few pounds, it’s best to drink the proper amount of water while dieting in order to maintain health and not become dehydrated.

 - Starting a diet/weight loss program early – By starting a dieting early (weeks or even months in advance), you can ensure that a wrestler have enough time to be able to shed weight in a healthy manner.
-The key to cutting weight is to take in less calories than your body consumes on a daily basis.
+The key to cutting weight for wrestling is to take in less calories than your body consumes on a daily basis.
 Typically by 500 calories.
 We’ll cover this idea later on in the article as it is extremely important.

 - Properly fuel their body a few days before weigh-in – A few days before weigh-in, you want to make sure to fuel a wrestler’s body with carbs and lean protein sources.
 This will help the wrestler keep their strength and endurance in time for the match.